Mark-Powers/Telegram-Plugin-Bot/README.md

 - Telegram Bot Token
   - Make sure to change the privacy settings to see all messages

-Run *bot.by* using Python 3.
+Run *start.py* using Python 3.
 The first time it is a ran, you will be prompted to enter your bot's token, directory for the bot, sleep interval, and a list of plugins to load.
 This will be saved in `config.txt`.